Cloudilly/Ding-Dong-iBeacons/README.md

 #DingDong iBeacons
 Repository contains sample codes required to build a digital doorbell with Estimote iBeacons.
-Cloudilly iOS ObjC SDK is used to build its chat + push notification system.
+Cloudilly is used to build its chat + push notification system.
 When a device is near an initialized iBeacon, the user can press on a digital button to trigger a push notification out to the associated owner.
 A secret token is used to verify ownership before associating an iBeacon to a user account.

 ![DingDong](https://github.com/Cloudilly/Images/blob/master/ios_dingdong_secret.png)